- What is an ectopic pregnancy?

 - Lightheadedness, sometimes followed by fainting

-- Shoulder-tip pain, described as a strange pain that feels different to any pain that a person has otherwise experienced, caused by internal bleeding
+- Shoulder pain, described as a strange pain that feels different to any pain that a person has otherwise experienced, located at the tip of the shoulder, where it joins the arm, caused by internal bleeding

-When a person becomes pregnant, the sperm and the egg (ovum) join in the fallopian tube, the tube that carries the ovum from the ovary to the uterus.
-Usually, the fertilized ovum passes along the fallopian tube and into the uterus and implants into the lining of the uterus (endometrium), where it will grow and develop.
+When a person becomes pregnant, the sperm and the egg, also known as an ovum, join in the fallopian tube, the tube that carries the ovum from the ovary to the uterus.
+Usually, the fertilized egg passes along the fallopian tube and into the uterus and implants into the lining of the uterus, known as the endometrium, where it will grow and develop.

 Types of ectopic pregnancy

-The kind of ectopic pregnancy a person has depends on where the fertilized ovum implants.
+The kind of ectopic pregnancy a person has depends on where the fertilized egg implants.

 Also known as tubal pregnancy, a fallopian ectopic pregnancy can be further divided into three sub-types: